awdtyo/Just-A-Rather-Very-Intelligent-System/README.md

 ## Origin Story

 Every genius needs a voice in their ear — something that listens before you finish the sentence, thinks faster than you can doubt it, and talks back like it's got opinions of its own.
-Tony had a fictional AI running his mansion, his suits, and his sarcasm reserves. **JARVIS Mark II** is the real-world, open-source, no-billion-dollar-R&D-budget answer to that.
+Tony had a fictional AI running his mansion, his suits, and his sarcasm reserves. **JARVIS Mark I** is the real-world, open-source, no-billion-dollar-R&D-budget answer to that.

 No cloud dependency holding your hand.
 No "let me think about that" spinner.
 Just wake word → listen → think → speak, stitched together with `asyncio` and stubbornness.